 This track is an especially popular choice for the funerals of fathers and grandfathers.

-We give the last (but certainly not least) spot on our list of 21 Best Country Funeral Songs belongs to the beautiful song When I’m Gone.
-Husband-and-wife country duo Joey + Rory recorded the song in 2012, and in it sung about the deep sadness that is felt at the loss of a beloved spouse.
+Husband-and-wife country duo Joey + Rory recorded When I’m Gone in 2012, and in it sung about the deep sadness that is felt at the loss of a beloved spouse.

 Sadly, just four years after the release of When I’m Gone, Joey Feek passed away from cancer.